TusharKapur/Droplet-Collision-SPH/README.md

 # Droplet Collision using the SPHinXsys library

-Simulation of colllision of two water droplets suspended in air medium using the Smoothed Particle Hydrodynamics SPHinXsys library.
+Simulation of collision of two droplets using the Smoothed Particle Hydrodynamics SPHinXsys library.

 ## Documentation